-Burgoyne’s surrender at Saratoga on October 17, 1777 was a turning point in the war – not only in terms of territory held, but also in the general mood of the rebellion’s primary European ally, France.
-After word of British defeat reached the royal court in Versailles, French King Louis XVI and the American delegation began a months’ long process to form an alliance.
+Burgoyne’s surrender at Saratoga on October 17, 1777 was a turning point in the war – not only in terms of territory held but also in the general mood of the rebellion’s primary European ally, France.
+After word of British defeat reached the royal court in Versailles, the French king Louis XVI and the American delegation began a months-long process to form an alliance.
 In February 1778, France declared war on England, and the rest, as they say, is history.

 A modern reworking of John Flanagan’s Washington quarter design.
 Washington’s left-facing bust sits in the center of the coin.
 Flanagan’s initials “JF” is visible in the bust truncation.
 Wrapping around the top of the coin is the legend UNITED STATES OF AMERICA.
 To Washington’s left is the inscription LIBERTY.
 To his right, the motto IN GOD WE TRUST.
 The coin’s denomination wraps around the bottom of the coin, written as QUARTER DOLLAR.

 A thick semi-circular frame wraps around the coin.
 At the top of the frame appears the word SARATOGA.
 At the eight o’clock position is the inscription NEW YORK.
 At the five o’clock position is E PLURIBUS UNUM.
 At the bottom is the date 2015.

 The edge of the 2015 Saratoga quarter is reeded.